IIT-Madras-DSAI-Department/end-semester-project-da24b033-vrishabav/report.md

 ### Evaluation Results

 The final models were trained on the full `MNIST_train.csv` dataset (10,002 samples) and evaluated on the `MNIST_validation.csv` dataset (2499 samples).
-The total training and evaluation runtime was **254.64 seconds**, which is successfully within the 5-minute (300s) requirement.
+The total training and evaluation runtime was **254.64 seconds**, which is successfully within the 5-minute requirement

 **Final Model Performance (on Full Training Set)**
 | Model | Weighted F1 | Train Time (s) | Predict Time (s) |